richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- number of tracks aquired has to go up
+	- double the resolution during propagation

+- sequence for pair stereogram:
+	- as long as error goes down by some amount ((diff)/current > 1-10% ) (not including first iteration)
+		- only check on non-lax iterations
+	- divide if there's a 'split' waiting

+- identifying errors earlier on to prevent further estimations

+- if stereopsis error goes up ... not a good sign

+- lots of proceeded bad matches ... higher constraints for matches?

-- ~ 2500 match-pts with 40 cells,
+- ~ 2500 match-pts with 40 cells, 1-4 px sigma error @ 500x350
+	- high error but views are in rough correct spot -- POINTS are just not

-- double check normalizing
+- double check all normalizing

+- save to files:
+	- flat points ?
+	- relative points
+	- track points
+	- sparse.yaml summary